exercism/haxe/docs/INSTALLATION.md

 ```

 #### MacOS & Windows
-Official installers and binaries fir Windows and MacOS are on the [Haxe website](https://haxe.org/download/).
+Official installers and binaries for Windows and MacOS are on the [Haxe website](https://haxe.org/download/).

 ## Installing Munit